kboroz/ScientificMachineLearning/Week01 / Introduction/README.md

-## Our course consisty mainly of two parts:
+## Our course consists mainly of two parts:

 # 1)